Marthins70/flash-blog/README.md

 ./stripe.exe listen --forward-to localhost:3000/api/webhooks
 ```

-*PS: You need to login and updated global variables to use [stripe webhooks](https://stripe.com/docs/webhooks/quickstart) correctly.*
+*PS: You need to login and update global variables to use [stripe webhooks](https://stripe.com/docs/webhooks/quickstart) correctly.*

 Prismic and FaunaDB connections are serverless so there's no need to start anything.